-Other factors include: intra-seasonal cycles such as the North Atlantic Oscillation (NAO), Arctic Oscillation (AO), Pacific/North American Pattern (PNA), and Madden-Julian Oscillation (MJO).
+This La Niña episode is likely to remain weak and of shorter duration than other historical episodes, and would be less likely to result in conventional winter/dry season impacts.
+Therefore, other factors could come into greater play, including: intraseasonal cycles such as the North Atlantic Oscillation (NAO), Arctic Oscillation (AO), Pacific/North American Pattern (PNA), and Madden-Julian Oscillation (MJO).
 The NAO and AO, in particular, often play a significant role in the week-to-week weather patterns.
 Strongly negative (positive) phases of the AO and NAO often lead to colder (warmer) than normal weather across the eastern half of the United States, including Florida.
 These cycles are not reliably predictable beyond about 2 weeks.